Enemies do not initiate combat with player followers on sight

 Well, yes, receiving a second person verifying is ideal, but in this case I could clearly see and reproduce the issue, and I already pretty much knew what the cause was, so it didn't seem necessary to me to wait to work on it.
 I've seen some other bugs here that never had anyone come by and confirm them, maybe because they were posted by Jannik Heller and everyone just trusted him that they were true.
 If that is to be the process here, or is and I just missed it, I'll abide by it though.

-#7 Updated by Jeffrey Haines about 1 year ago
+#7 Updated by Jeffrey Haines over 1 year ago

 - Status changed from Rejected to In Progress